lukamiletic95/papers/About Tendermint.md

 The Tendermint network model is more complex than the one assumed in this paper (`System model - basics`) [^1].
 Apart from *FN* nodes and *V* nodes, it also contains:

 * *Sentry* nodes, that are a special type of wrapper nodes to other *V* nodes.
 Sentry nodes establish a private connection with a certain *V* node. *V* nodes communicate among themselves via Sentry nodes.
-Therefore, Sentry nodes are connected to different *V* nodes.
+Therefore, Sentry nodes are also connected to other Sentry nodes, ones that wrap other *V* nodes.
 The type of that connection can be a private, public or a secure VPN connection.

 * *Seed* nodes, which are useful when a new node becomes a part of the network - they provide it with a list of known peers.